KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 }
 ```

-To use this action handler instead of the standard one, just set the input controller's ``KeyboardInputViewController/keyboardActionHandler`` to the new handler, like this:
+To use this handler instead of the standard one, just set ``KeyboardInputViewController/keyboardActionHandler`` to this custom handler:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {